Last Updated on July 18, 2020 by Sagar Aryal

-- In the large intestine absorption of water continues until the familiar semisolid consistency of faeces is achieved.
+- In the large intestine absorption of water continues until the familiar semisolid consistency of feces is achieved.

-- The large intestine is heavily colonised by certain types of bacteria, which synthesise vitamin K and folic acid.
-They include Escherichia coli, Enterobacter aerogenes, Streptococcus faecalis and Clostridium perfringens (welchii).
+- The large intestine is heavily colonized by certain types of bacteria, which synthesize vitamin K and folic acid.
+They include Escherichia coli, Enterobacter aerogenes, Streptococcus faecalis, and Clostridium perfringens (welchii).

-- Usually the rectum is empty, but when a mass movement forces the contents of the sigmoid colon into the rectum the nerve endings in its walls are stimulated by stretch.
+- Usually, the rectum is empty, but when a mass movement forces the contents of the sigmoid colon into the rectum the nerve endings in its walls are stimulated by a stretch.

 - Defaecation involves involuntary contraction of the muscle of the rectum and relaxation of the internal anal sphincter.

-- Contraction of the abdominal muscles and lowering of the diaphragm increase the intra-abdominal pressure (Valsalva’s manoeuvre) and so assist the process of defaecation.
+- Contraction of the abdominal muscles and lowering of the diaphragm increases the intra-abdominal pressure (Valsalva’s maneuver) and so assists the process of defaecation.

 - Various secretions are poured into the alimentary tract, some by glands in the lining membrane of the organs, e.g. gastric juice secreted by glands in the lining of the stomach, and some by glands situated outside the tract.